brennanwalters/Global_Happiness_Data_Analysis/README.md

   * Dystopia Residual (misery or oppression)
 * Happiness Rank - rank given to each country based on happiness score (1 being the highest rank)

+### Data collection
+According to the Content section of the Kaggle data description, "The happiness scores and rankings use data from the Gallup World Poll.
+The scores are based on answers to the main life evaluation question asked in the poll.
+This question, known as the Cantril ladder, asks respondents to think of a ladder with the best possible life for them being a 10 and the worst possible life being a 0 and to rate their own current lives on that scale."

 ### Summary
 ![Screen Shot 2021-05-20 at 2 50 22 PM](https://user-images.githubusercontent.com/54850909/119040250-c956f500-b97a-11eb-907e-42e996b32c8a.png)

 At the time of this analysys, data was available up to 2017.
 The 2017 data, however, did not include Region.
 Because I was interested in using Region in this analysis, I decidd not to include the 2017 data in my final data frame.